Wayne Dover

 Wayne "Wiggy" Dover (born 30 October 1973) is a Guyanese professional football player and manager.

 Career

 Dover played for Guyana national team.

-Between 2008 and 2010 he coached the Guyana national team.
-Since 2010 he is a head coach of Alpha United FC.
+Between 2009 and 2025, he coached the Guyana national team on three separate occasions.
+He was also assistant manager to Jamaal Shabazz, as well as coach of Guyana's under-20 side.
+In club football, he was head coach of Alpha United FC from 2010 until 2015.